 These programs in the APU School of Business have achieved ACBSP accreditation:

-A.S., B.S., and M.S. in Accounting (with additional ACBSP Specialized Accounting Accreditation)
+A.S., B.S., and M.S. in Accounting (B.S. and M.S. with additional ACBSP Specialized Accounting Accreditation)

 A.A. in Business Administration